wormhole-foundation/wormhole/bridge_ui/README.md

 ### `npm run build-contracts`

+_Note: this requires `/ethereum` to have been installed; you may see an error if you have not yet run `npm ci` there_

 This runs the build in the ethereum folder, copies the compiled contracts, and runs typechain on them.
 This is automatically run on `postinstall`

 ### `npm run eject`